oupnkalr/oupnkalr/README.md

   * **GRAPE 4** is the nearest tint to HTML orchid by contrast, therefore is chosen as the normal magenta color
-  * HTML magenta (fuchsia) and grape 300° are equal and bright, both do not resemble Open color grape swatches unlike HTML orchid
+  * HTML magenta (fuchsia) and grape 300° are equal and bright, but both do not resemble Open color grape swatches unlike HTML orchid

   [GRAPE 0 contrast]: https://colourcontrast.cc/f8f0fc/212529